-119. In October 2006, GoSS President Salva Kiir issued a decree appointing the five members of the Southern Sudan Human Rights Commission (SSHRC).
+110. In October 2006, GoSS President Salva Kiir issued a decree appointing the five members of the Southern Sudan Human Rights Commission (SSHRC).
 On 3 February 2009, the Southern Sudan Legislative Assembly passed the enabling legislation for the Commission.
 The Bill - which provides for the Commission's independence and adequate powers to carry out its current monitoring, investigation, advisory and promotional work - is largely in line with the Paris Principles (the international standards on National Human Rights Institutions).
-UNMIS Human Rights provided technical advice to key actors to improve the final Bill, which will become law after the GoSS President's signature - expected without any delay, or after a 30 day period.
 (02/09)